-If you have recently been contacted by CPS about a report being made to them that your child has possibly been abused or neglected you are probably feeling a bit uneasy at this moment.
-You don’t know what to expect from working with CPS and you have little knowledge of what CPS actually does and does not do during an investigation.
-Worse yet, you’ve talked to family members who have told you that they could remove your child from your home- maybe even on a permanent basis.
+If CPS has recently contacted you about a report being made to them that your child has possibly been abused or neglected, you are probably feeling a bit uneasy at this moment.
+You don’t know what to expect from working with CPS, and you have little knowledge of what CPS actually does and does not do during an investigation.
+Worse yet, you’ve talked to family members who have told you that they could remove your child from your home- maybe even permanently.
 Needless to say, you are concerned.

 There are two courses of action you can take.
-The first is, sadly, the most common route chosen by parents in my experience as a family law attorney.
-You can choose to be paralyzed by fear and do nothing to research the agency, their goals or to speak to anyone (like an attorney) who may be able to help you.
-There is so much that you are facing right now, and if you are a single parent you may feel like the world is rising up against you.
+Sadly, the first is the most common route chosen by parents in my experience as a family law attorney.
+You can choose to be paralyzed by fear and do nothing to research the agency, their goals, or to speak to anyone (like an attorney) who may be able to help you.
+There is so much that you are facing right now, and if you are a single parent, you may feel like the world is rising against you.
 Doing nothing, needless to say, is not the path you want to wander down.

 The other course of action you could take is the one you are taking right now.
-Learning about CPS, becoming proactive about your CPS case and eventually speaking to an attorney who may be able to assist you with the reunification of your family is the best course to choose.
+Learning about CPS, becoming proactive about your CPS case, and eventually speaking to an attorney who may be able to assist you with the reunification of your family is the best course to choose from.
 Of course, you'll need to get over your fear of facing this problem head-on.
-Once you learn more about CPS and what an investigation actually looks like, instead of relying on second-hand stories from friends and family, you will be much better served.
+Once you learn more about CPS and what an investigation actually looks like, you will be much better served instead of relying on second-hand stories from friends and family.

 Why is CPS contacting you in the first place?

-CPS is obligated by law to investigate the allegations made against you or anyone else in your household in order to determine if there is any truth to the claims being made.
-It is the job of a CPS investigator to gather information that will help the agency determine whether or not your child is safe and if CPS needs to become involved with your family beyond a preliminary investigation.
+CPS is obligated by law to investigate the allegations made against you or anyone else in your household to determine any truth to the claims being made.
+It is the job of a CPS investigator to gather the information that will help the agency determine whether your child is safe and if CPS needs to become involved with your family beyond a preliminary investigation.

 The investigator will have multiple ways in which she can gather information about your family.
 Speaking to people in your life who have information about the allegations is the primary method of collecting information.
-As I mentioned at the outset of today's blog post, teachers, doctors, friends, neighbors, and relatives are all relevant persons as far as your child's life is concerned.
+As I mentioned at the outset of today's blog post, teachers, doctors, friends, neighbors, and relatives are all relevant persons regarding your child's life.
 You can expect these folks to be interviewed as a part of a CPS investigation.

-CPS investigators will usually come out to your home to meet you face to face, provide you with contact information for themselves and to do a walk-through of your home.
+CPS investigators will usually come out to your home to meet you face to face, provide you with contact information for themselves, and to do a walk-through of your home.
 They will be looking for conditions in the home that may foreseeably lead to harm for your child.
 Photographs of the rooms in your home will be taken.
-If your child is in the home photos of your child may be taken if you provide them with permission.
+If your child is in the home, your child's photos may be taken if you provide them with permission.
 They will be looking for evidence of poor health or injuries having been sustained by your child.

 CPS also can get copies of your child's school records, police reports, CPS histories, medical records, and other relevant documents.
-If they are able to get permission from a judge, a psychological exam can even be conducted of your child by CPS personnel.
+If they can get permission from a judge, a psychological exam can even be conducted of your child by CPS personnel.

 What can you actually do during a CPS investigation?

 With that said, there are many steps that you can take to help your case during a CPS investigation.
 The most basic, and the most important, is to take steps to show CPS that you have what it takes to keep your child safe.
-Speaking to an attorney early on in the case can go a long way towards helping you to present this information in the most appropriate and effective manner possible.
+Speaking to an attorney early on in the case can go a long way towards helping you present this information most appropriately and effectively possible.
 An attorney can be appointed for you in later stages in your case if you qualify from a financial perspective.

-If hiring an attorney is not something that is in the cards for you early on in your case you can take multiple steps that cost you little to no money at all.
-For instance, you can offer CPS the names and phone numbers for persons in your life that you know will be able to speak to your ability to keep your child safe.
-These are folks that have played an active role themselves in your life and see you and your child on a regular basis.
+If hiring an attorney is not something that is in the cards for you early on in your case, you can take multiple steps that cost you little to no money at all.
+For instance, you can offer CPS the names and phone numbers of persons in your life that you know will be able to speak to your ability to keep your child safe.
+These are folks who have played an active role in your life and regularly see you and your child.
 If a report made against you is out of character, these folks are the ones that will be able to speak to your true character as a person and parent.

-Next, if your child has suffered an injury of some sort that led to the report being called into CPS you should provide information to CPS that will allow them to ascertain the true nature of the cause of those injuries.
-If your friend or a family member was with you when your child fell down and hit their head you ought to talk to that person about speaking to CPS on your behalf.
-There having seen the incident in question can clear up any perceived inconsistencies and help you to put an end to an investigation.
+Next, if your child has suffered an injury of some sort that led to the report being called into CPS, you should provide information to CPS that will allow them to ascertain the true nature of the cause of those injuries.
+If your friend or a family member was with you when your child fell and hit their head, you should talk to that person about speaking to CPS on your behalf.
+There have seen the incident in question can clear up any perceived inconsistencies and help you to put an end to an investigation.

-Finally, it is almost a sure thing that at some point in the CPS investigation you will become frustrated with the investigator, their supervisor or the process in general.
-I have never been in a situation where CPS has investigated me or my children, but I can only imagine the wide range of emotions that I would feel if that were the case.
-If you begin to feel like you are going to lose your cool while you are speaking to a person who works for CPS, I would tell you to literally take a step back and cool down for a minute or two.
+Finally, it is almost a sure thing that you will become frustrated with the investigator, their supervisor, or the process in general at some point in the CPS investigation.
+I have never been in a situation where CPS has investigated my children or me, but I can only imagine the wide range of emotions that I would feel if that were the case.
+If you begin to feel like you will lose your cool while you are speaking to a person who works for CPS, I would tell you to literally take a step back and cool down for a minute or two.
 Remember that the things that you say to a CPS employee can potentially be used against you.
 The last thing you want is for a CPS employee to be able to tell a judge that you said something nasty during a moment of anger.

-If you have told your co-workers what happened during a playground fall involving your child, it is not necessary for you to provide CPS with those people’s information.
+If you have told your co-workers what happened during a playground fall involving your child, you don't need to provide CPS with those people’s information.
 The reason is that CPS needs to speak to people who actually saw what happened, not people who heard from you what happened from your perspective.
 Keep in mind, also, that if you allow CPS to speak to a person, that person ought to be respectful and capable of describing the incident in question in a manner that clears up misunderstandings and overall paints you in a favorable light.

-What do you have to talk to CPS about in relation to an investigation?
+What do you have to talk to CPS about an investigation?

-However, you should be aware that if you choose to not speak to CPS about the report that had been made in relation to your child then you run the risk of the CPS personnel thinking that you have something to hide.
+However, you should be aware that if you choose not to speak to CPS about the report that had been made about your child, then you run the risk of the CPS personnel thinking that you have something to hide.
 Speaking to a lawyer about your situation is a great idea.

-In the event that you do determine that it is in your best interests to speak to CPS about your child, the CPS investigator must inform you as to who he or she is and what the report that was made states about you and your child.
+If you do determine that it is in your best interest to speak to CPS about your child, the CPS investigator must inform you who he or she is and what the report made states about you and your child.
 The allegations of abuse or neglect must be disclosed at this time.
 You will be allowed to present your side of the story.
 Remember to be honest but to be brief.
-If the incident in question did actually occur, you can disclose that.
+If the incident in question did actually occur, you could disclose that.
 While it may seem counterintuitive to do so, it can show that you are serious about getting whatever help is available to you and your family to ensure this type of event never happens again.

 What is a CPS safety plan?

-A caseworker with CPS may ask you whether or not you are willing to work out a safety plan with the agency.
+A caseworker with CPS may ask you whether you are willing to work out a safety plan with the agency.
 The caseworker should also ask if you have family or close friends in the immediate area who may be willing to provide your child with a place to live during the investigative process.
-Any person that you think would be able to fulfill this obligation should be provided to the CPS caseworker.
+Any person you think would fulfill this obligation should be provided to the CPS caseworker.

 Other Articles you may be interested in: